rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 ### File system alarms

 A monitoring alarm is included by default for this check.
-The criteria for the Low Disk Space alarm will return a warning status when disk usage exceeds 90% of the total space available and a critical status when disk usage exceeds 95% of the total space available.
+The criteria for the Low Disk Space alarm will return a `Warning` status when disk usage exceeds 90% of the total space available and a `Critical` status when disk usage exceeds 95% of the total space available.

     if (percentage(metric['used'], metric['total']) > 90) {